Villa Giulia

 The Villa Giulia is a villa in Rome, Italy.
-It was built by Pope Julius III in 1551–1553 on what was then the edge of the city.
+It is named after Pope Julius III, who had it built in 1551–1553 on what was then the edge of the city.
 Today it is publicly owned, and houses the Museo Nazionale Etrusco, a collection of Etruscan art and artifacts.

 History

 Location

 The villa was built in an area of Rome known as the 'Vigna Vecchia' (which was once against the city walls), lying on the slopes of Monte Parioli, as a 'Villa Suburbana' and a place of repose.